mridulpandita/Mridul_Pandita_teladoc_challenge/README.md

 //And all the page methods have been declared in HomePage,and homepage extends customlocator class which contain methods that are not specific to any page.

 ---
-For groovy and spoc framework best build tool is gradle which it is groovy based DSL So command to run the test cases: gradle test --tests TestingWebtableSpec
+For groovy and spock framework best build tool is gradle which it is groovy based DSL So command to run the test cases: gradle test --tests TestingWebtableSpec